 The best protein powder is a versatile food supplement.
 As well as aiding the muscle-building process, protein powder is also beneficial for recovery, weight loss and more.
 To learn more about why you should start using protein powder today, read our guide below.

 Protein can also help you lose weight.
 One gram of protein contains only four calories, the same as carbohydrates, but protein can make you feel fuller for longer than carbs.
-You shouldn't replace all your carbs with protein, but upping the daily intake can be beneficial in not feeling hungry all the time when on a diet.
+You shouldn't replace all your carbs with protein, but increasing your daily intake can be beneficial in not feeling hungry when on a calorie-restricted diet.

 Losing weight can go hand in hand with getting fit, and if you want to get fit, you should pay attention to how much protein you consume.
 This also ties in nicely with another feature of protein: recovery.
 Having a quick protein shake after any workout can aid muscle recovery, enabling you to work out more safely and frequently.

-Best protein powders to buy in 2022 (whey)
+Best protein powders to buy right now (whey)

 Each 30-gram serving of the Bulk Pure Whey Isolate delivers 26 grams of protein and only minuscule amounts of sugar and fat, making it the No.1 choice for people who tend to plan their meals meticulously.

 According to Bulk, Pure Whey Isolate uses "premium whey protein isolate sourced from European, grass-fed dairy cows", so one would hope it's decent The milk and protein powder are also said to be free from hormones and antibiotics.

 The product is sweetened with Sucralose instead of Stevia, so if you're opposed to the latter's taste, you can rest assured the Pure Whey Isolate doesn't have any funny aftertaste.
 At least not more than your average protein powder.